ffjiang/deeplearning-timeseries/README.md

 Basis for my implementation of the LSTM algorithm: http://arunmallya.github.io/writeups/nn/lstm/index.html#/

+...

+LSTM.py is our own implementation of an LSTM unit, and was superceded by the Keras implementation that we used, which can be found in LSTMNet.py

+Simply running "python LSTMNet.py" will train the model, forecast on a test set and plot the forecasted values against the actual valuesl.
+To change the model between LSTM, RNN and MLP, uncomment the appropriate line between 159 and 162, which chooses the model that is used.

+...

 DBN References:

 In order to run the DBN, simply include a filename with the data formatted, separated by semi-colons: